 Currently, many non-EU citizens do not need a visa to visit Europe.
-However, this will change starting in 2021.
+However, this will change starting in late 2022.
 Those non-EU citizens who wish to travel to Norway will need an ETIAS visa waiver for Norway.

-The European Travel Information and Authorization System or ETIAS is a visa waiver program that is meant to strengthen the borders of the Schengen Zone.
+The European Travel Information and Authorisation System or ETIAS is a visa waiver program that is meant to strengthen the borders of the Schengen Zone.
 This is done by keeping a record of non-EU visitors who wish to enter and travel about Norway, as well as the entirety of the Schengen Zone.

-Not to be confused with a standard travel visa, the ETIAS screens all applicants prior to their arrival in Norway.
+Not to be confused with a travel visa, the ETIAS screens all applicants prior to their arrival in Norway.
 Once visitors are approved, they are able to move freely throughout the Schengen Zone for up to 90 days.

 This is much like the allowance that was in place before.
 However, now there’s an added security measure.
 It is important to know that this is the same for all European countries found within the Schengen Area, not just for Norway.

 Norway, the EU, and the Schengen Area

 Norway is a Scandinavian country in Northern Europe that is surrounded by mountains and glaciers.
-While Norway is integrated into the Schengen Agreement is not actually an European Union member.
+While Norway is integrated into the Schengen Agreement is not actually a European Union member.
 The country’s currency is the Norwegian krone and official language is Norwegian.

 Norway is still considered part of the Schengen Zone and currently allows for non-EU visitors to enter the country visa-free.
-However, as of 2021 most non-EU tourists will need a Norwegian ETIAS.
+However, as of the end of 2022 most non-EU tourists will need a Norwegian ETIAS.

 There will still be no hard borders within the Schengen Area.
 The only change with the ETIAS is that tourists wishing to come into the EU will go through the system.
-This pre-check will ensure the travelers pose no threat and are safe to enter the zone.
+This pre-check will ensure the travellers pose no threat and are safe to enter the zone.